jasonyang295/CourseraMLExercises/README.md

-This repo contains the exercises for the Machine Learning course on Coursera offered by Stanford University (taught by Professor Andrew Ng).
-I took this course in the summer of 2021.
+This repo contains the exercises for the Coursera Machine Learning course that I took in summer 2021 offered by Stanford University taught by Professor Andrew Ng.
+Hope this can be a helpful reference.